 - Do not run through the areas of the beach where there are rocks.

 - When swimming in shallow water, watch the bottom and walk with caution, avoiding running or swimming where it does not cover enough.

 - If you are going to walk around the area where there are stones wear flip-flops or suitable footwear.

-- In case of damage and need health care, go to the rescue stand, there will be attended and receive the assistance you need.
+- In case of damage and need health care, go to the rescue station, there will be attended and receive the assistance you need.